 5) For long haul plane tickets, call your local travel agent

 If you have to be on a different continent on certain dates and you aren’t finding good deals online, it’s definitely worth calling a travel agent because they often have special fares with an airline because they’ve purchased a block of tickets.
 A few additional minutes of time on the phone could save you a few hundred dollars!
 Check what brick and mortar travel agents serve your area because they’re likely to be the ones who have the best deals out of your city.

 The Flight Deal is a great website to keep your eye on for great promotional deals.
 We’ve discovered unbelievable promotional fares through this site like roundtrip tickets from Boston to China for $600 including taxes!
 That’s incredibly cheap because it’s rare you even find that deal to London, which is less than 3 times the distance from Boston.
 The Flight Deal includes promotional fares from around the US and this is a site worth signing up for their mailing list.

-7) Price Alerts
+7) Set Price Alerts for Plane Tickets

-If you’re dying to go to Paris (or anywhere specific) and you absolutely must go there if your lifetime, it’s worth signing up for price alerts from a site like Kayak or Airfare Watchdog.
+If you’re dying to go to Paris (or anywhere specific) and you absolutely must go there in your lifetime, it’s worth signing up for price alerts from a site like Kayak or Airfare Watchdog.
 What’s a good price?
 When it’s definitely worth it for you to go.